coreysabia/AWS-Elasticsearch-Web-Performance-Shipper/README.md

 #### With Docker

 1. Clone this repository.
-2. Run `pip install -r requirements.txt` to install the dependencies.
 3. Generate some (AWS Elasticsearch Service) keys, and put them in a `src/config.py` file like so:

 _Please use [`src/config_template.py`](src/config_template.py) file as a template._